TheOnlyJoey/MixiD/README.md

 ## Notes and To Do

-* Currently only tested on iD14 and iD14 MKII, but should work with every iD series interface.
 * Support list can be found [here](https://github.com/TheOnlyJoey/MixiD/wiki/Support-List)
-  * Please add your USB iD and amount of input/output details in an Issue so it can be added and verified in an update.
+  * Please add your USB iD and amount of input/output details in an [Issue](https://github.com/TheOnlyJoey/MixiD/issues) so it can be added and verified in an update.
 * More usb ID's need to be added together with proper channel information to support all remaining iD interfaces.
    * The protocol is mostly figured out, just needs verification/testing
 * Technically works on macOS